-In this paper, we quantify the effect of increased access to variety due to online retail on consumer welfare and firm revenue.
+In this article, we quantify the effect of increased access to variety due to online retail on consumer welfare and firm revenue.
 To perform this analysis, we develop new methodology that allows us to investigate across-market demand heterogeneity when market shares are measured with error.
 The methodology relies on a large number of markets and products, both of which are common in big data sets.
 Applying the method to novel data on online shoe sales, we find products face substantial heterogeneity in demand across markets, and that this heterogeneity helps explain the distribution of sales we see in the data.

 The presence of across-market demand heterogeneity has important implications for both firm strategy and consumer welfare.
 On the supply side, differences in local demand may create an incentive for retailers to tailor assortments and our brick-and-mortar data suggests that local shoe stores are reacting to these incentives.
 Our results suggest local retailers may generate about 5.8% additional revenue by targeting local consumers.
 On the demand side, there are several potential avenues through which online retail benefits consumers.
-While the early literature focused on the competitive pressure online retail placed on prices, the variety channel has since been singled out as a much larger source of consumer welfare gains in the context of online retailing.
+Although the early literature focused on the competitive pressure online retail placed on prices, the variety channel has since been singled out as a much larger source of consumer welfare gains in the context of online retailing.
 However, by estimating across-market demand heterogeneity, accounting for sampling and controlling for the tendency of logit-style models to inflate the value of additional products, our analysis suggests that the variety channel is substantially less important than previously thought.
 Our estimates suggest the value of increased product variety due to e-commerce is about 45% lower than the existing studies.

-Although we bring in new, rich data and propose new methodology to estimate demand with
+Although we bring in new, rich data and propose new methodology to estimate demand with a significant number of local zeros, our results are subject to some limitations.
+First, like the existing literature, we do not see the arrival of e-commerce and the associated increase in product availability in the sample.
+Thus, we cannot trace out the price and variety effects of online retail over time.
+Instead, our results come from a retrospective analysis, where we first estimate demand and then construct a hypothetical world, without e-commerce, by reducing the choice set available to consumers.
+Because we observe only one retailer, we do not formally model assortment and price competition of local retailers.
+However, we conduct a number of counterfactual scenarios that suggest the variety effects due to e-commerce are not vastly greater than the plausible price effects.
+Our data also requires us to abstract from consumer search, which can be an important feature of both offline and online retail.
+If online search is more costly than offline search, our results provide an upper bound on the welfare gains, however, if the reverse is true, we understate the gains by the additional cost of searching for varieties at local retailers.

-95% local zeros, our results are subject to a number of limitations.
-With our data, we have to abstract from consumer search, which can be an important feature of both offline and online retail.
-If online search is more costly than offline search, our results provide an upper bound on the welfare gains.
-If the reverse is true, we understate the gains by the additional cost of searching for varieties at local retailers.
-Additionally, we assume that brick-and-mortar retailers have full information regarding consumer preferences, which may understate the gains from variety (Aguiar and Waldfogel 2015).
-However, as long as there was some degree of targeting in brick-and-mortar assortments before the internet, our main conclusion holds: it is important to account for across-market demand heterogeneity when estimating the gains from online variety and failing to do so will greatly overstate the gains.
 Finally, our analysis focuses on a commonly purchased item, shoes.
-While there is strong evidence that geographic preference heterogeneity exists across a wide swath of categories (Bronnenberg, Dhar, and Dube 2009), its importance may differ across categories.
+Although there is strong evidence that geographic preference heterogeneity exists across a wide swath of categories (Bronnenberg, Dhar, and Dube 2009), its importance may differ across categories.
 It would be interesting to examine the degree of across-market demand heterogeneity and the value of variety over a broad set of categories.
+The value of increased product variety for these categories undoubtedly depends on local retailer responses to this heterogeneity.